PDXpert PLM Software

 Objects that don't have revisions (such as Change Forms and Organizations) don't have revision files.

 Because a revision file is identified by revision and not by lifecycle, PDXpert uses the accepted term revision file even though the file is attached to an iteration (revision + lifecycle) record.
 A new iteration that simply modifies the record's lifecycle usually copies its revision files forward with the same technical content.
-The file's Note is tied to the file, and is shown on all iterations that use that file.
+The file's Notes text is tied to the file, and is shown on all iterations that use that file.

 An item file isn't as tightly controlled as a revision file.
 It can be added, changed or deleted throughout the item's life regardless of any iteration's release status.